joshcol9232/tiling/README.md

 methods in the `utils` module that enable you to render the shapes, save them to an STL file, and choose pre-defined bases.
 See `main.py` to get started, or the other examples in the folder.

-Ensure that `main.py` (or your Python file) is being executed from within `tiling-main/` (or the folder containing the `dualgrid` folder), as the Python interpreter needs to be able to find the `dualgrid` module.
+Note: Ensure that `main.py` (or your Python file) is being executed from within `tiling-main/` (or the folder containing the `dualgrid` folder), as the Python interpreter needs to be able to find the `dualgrid` module.

 ## Dependencies: